David Fricke: Early life and education

-Fricke graduated from Muhlenberg College in Allentown, Pennsylvania, in 1973.
+Fricke graduated from Muhlenberg College in Allentown, Pennsylvania, in 1973, where he was a DJ at the campus station, WMUH.

 Career

 The first concert that Fricke attended was a show by Pink Floyd.
 His love of live music inspired him to pursue a career in music journalism.
-He has recalled meeting George Harrison, at a promotional event in Washington, DC for the former Beatle's Thirty Three & 1/3 album, as a particularly "remarkable moment", saying, "it changed the way I listened to his music ...
+He has recalled meeting George Harrison at a promotional event in Washington, DC for the former Beatle's Thirty Three & 1/3 album, as a particularly "remarkable moment", saying, "it changed the way I listened to his music ...
 I had spoken to the man, not the History."

-Before joining Rolling Stone, where he became senior editor, he wrote for Circus, Trouser Press, Synapse, and Good Times.
+Before joining Rolling Stone, where he became senior editor, he wrote for Circus, Trouser Press, Synapse and Good Times.
 He has since written for Melody Maker, Mojo, and JazzTimes.

 Fricke has been nominated for a Grammy Award for his album liner notes and is a three-time winner of the ASCAP-Deems Taylor Award for excellence in music journalism.
 He has appeared on the Classic Albums documentaries on the making of Pink Floyd's The Dark Side of the Moon, Cream's Disraeli Gears, Def Leppard's Hysteria, Nirvana's Nevermind, Metallica's Black Album, Peter Gabriel's So, Frank Zappa's Apostrophe and Over-Nite Sensation as well as Rush's Moving Pictures and 2112 albums.
 Fricke has also appeared on a number of Lou Reed documentaries and in the Wilco documentary I Am Trying to Break Your Heart.

-The Domino Recording Company released the North American version of the 30th anniversary reissue of Aztec Camera's debut album, High Land, Hard Rain, in 2014 with liner notes written by Fricke.
+The Domino Recording Company released the North American version of the 30th anniversary reissue of Aztec Camera's debut album, High Land, Hard Rain in 2014 with liner notes written by Fricke.

-As of 2013, he was creator of the "Fricke's Picks Radio" podcast and the Alternate Take blog in Rolling Stone, as well as serving as the Host of the Friday Night Affair on “Tom Petty Radio”.
+As of 2013, he was creator of the "Fricke's Picks Radio" podcast and the Alternate Take blog in Rolling Stone as well as serving as the Host of the Friday Night Affair on “Tom Petty Radio”.
 He is currently a DJ at Sirius XM Radio.